sly & the family stone

 On joining the Autumn Records imprint in 1964, Sly became a producer and songwriter, penning Bobby Freeman's 'C'mon And Swim'.

-Sly also recorded his own material, including 'Buttermilk Parts 1 & 2'.
+Sly also recorded his own material, including 'Buttermilk Parts 1 & 2' in 1965.

 His production work included work with the acts the Beau Brummels, the Tikis, the Great Society and the Mojo Men.